minanew12/cash-contracts/README.md

 - **Debit:** Users spend their own funds via the ether.fi card, with transactions flowing directly from their UserSafe contracts to the ether.fi Cash multisig wallet.
 - **Credit:** Users can borrow funds by supplying collateral to the ether.fi Debt Manager.
 These funds are available for spending with the ether.fi card, much like a traditional credit card, but backed by the user's collateral.

-## Key Contracts

-The project comprises several smart contracts that ensure secure and efficient handling of user funds, collateral, and borrowing.
-Some of the main components include:

 ## Get Started

 To deploy and interact with these smart contracts, clone the repository and follow the build and test instructions provided below.